kapouer/raja/README.md

 - maxage : integer, seconds; default to 600 seconds.
   invalidates a resource after `maxage` seconds.

-Combined with poll, maxage can ensure a resource is always up-to-date.
+Combined with preload, maxage can ensure a resource is always up-to-date, and has the effect of always immediately sending the cached version without delay.

 raja client